mfkimbell/high-level-system-design-notes/README.md

 * Cost Sensitivity: When the added infrastructure and management costs are prohibitive.
 * Strong Consistency Requirements: When cross-shard consistency is crucial and difficult to maintain.
 * Cross-shard Queries: When frequent multi-shard queries could degrade performance or complicate application logic.

+Summary of Trade-offs (sharding vs replication):
+It's important to note however, many times they are BOTH used at the same time, but leads to additional complexity
+* Sharding:
+* Pros: Scalability, reduced load per node, efficient caching.
+* Cons: Complex data management, rebalancing issues, potential hotspots.
+* Replication:
+* Pros: High availability, improved read performance, better cache hits.
+* Cons: Increased storage and cost, write performance impact, consistency challenges.

+### Denormalization (SQL)
+* Denormalization attempts to improve read performance at the expense of some write performance.
+* Redundant copies of the data are written in multiple tables to avoid expensive joins.
+* **Imporant when there are very complex join reads** and they outweigh the writes
+#### Disadvantages
+* Data is duplicated.
+* Redundant copies of information MUST stay in sync (unless it doesn't matter and can be eventual), which increases complexity of the database design.
+* A denormalized database under heavy write load might perform worse than its normalized counterpart.

 ## Caching
 * A cache is a simple key-value store and it should reside as a buffering layer between your application and your data storage.